-This book forces us to face death and random chance, and the challenges they pose to a naive belief in God’s goodness.
+Ecclesiastes forces us to face death and chance and the challenges they pose to a naive belief in God’s goodness.

-The Book of Ecclesiastes is the critic's response to Proverbs, which states we live a good life when we fear God and follow wisdom.
+The book of Ecclesiastes is the critic's response to Proverbs, which states that we live a good life when we fear God and follow wisdom.

 Can you trust God’s wisdom?

-This book's author and the teacher believe that life is hevel, temporary and fleeting like smoke or vapor.
-We all try to build meaning and purpose in life apart from God, investing in pursuits and things that have no lasting meaning, but time marches on, we all die and bad things happen to good people.
+The narrator of Ecclesiastes, referred to as the teacher, believes that life is hevel, temporary and fleeting like smoke or vapor.
+Humans try to build meaning and purpose in life apart from God, investing in pursuits and things that have no lasting meaning, but time marches on, we all die, and bad things happen to good people.

-In the end, the key to contentment comes from wisdom, accepting hevel, fearing God, keeping His commandments and putting our trust in Him.
-We remain puzzled by life's mysteries, but He will bring true justice that fuels our ability to live lives of honesty and integrity.
+It's a little depressing, but what the teacher makes clear is that the key to contentment comes from wisdom, accepting hevel, fearing God, keeping his commandments, and putting our trust in him.
+We remain puzzled by life's mysteries, but God will bring true justice that fuels our ability to live lives of honesty and integrity.

-The author of the Book of Ecclesiastes believes that life is hevel or beautiful and mysterious but unclear, confusing, disorienting and uncontrollable like the fog.
+The author of Ecclesiastes believes that life is *hevel* — beautiful and mysterious but unclear, confusing, disorienting, and uncontrollable like the fog.

 March of Time

-Our existence is like a blur or blink of an eye and passes as a shadow compared to the longevity of God's creation and timeline.
+Our existence is like a blur or the blink of an eye, and it passes as a shadow compared to the longevity of God's creation and timeline.

 We All Die